MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 ## Create Azure resources

-You have now created your variable block, validated your CSV values, and completed a test run with `echo`.
+You have now created your variable block, validated your CSV values, and completed a test run with `echo` or `write-host`.
 Execute the final portion of the script to create Azure resources as defined in your CSV input file.

 # [Bash](#tab/bash)